mrpapercut/wscript/README.md

 [![Coverage Status](https://coveralls.io/repos/github/mrpapercut/wscript/badge.svg?branch=master)](https://coveralls.io/github/mrpapercut/wscript?branch=master)

 WScript Emulator is an emulator/tracer of the Windows Script Host functionality.
 It provides a full Javascript equivalent of WScript, so most valid scripts running against it will work as if they were running in the regular WScript environment.
 Most components have been ported, though some are lacking because of scope (f.e.
 Microsoft.XMLDOM, ApplicationObject).
 But nearly all common functionality is present in the object.
-For a full list of supported functionality, check the `/lib` and `/lib/objects` folders.
+For a full list of supported functionality, see the [supported objects](#user-content-supported-objects) section.

 Because WScript Emulator is pure Javascript, it will run in any [recent](#user-content-requirements) browser on any platform.
 And because we actually run the original script against the emulator, javascript-obfuscation of the original file is irrelevant.